basarevych/arpen/README.md

 A.

-But if you run **app.get('A')** another time it will be new *request* and B and C of A will receive different instance of D when instantiating new A (but, again, both B and C will receive the same D just like in previous **app.get('A')**).
+But if you run **app.get('A')** another time it will be new *request* and B and C of A will receive a different instance of D when instantiating new A (but, again, both B and C will receive the same D just like in previous **app.get('A')**).